Providing Divorce Mediation Services Throughout California

 Take control of your divorce by taking advantage of our vast expertise and background in the field of family law from divorce, custody, child support and spousal support to child support modification and legal separation.

-FREQUENTLY ASKED QUESTION– California Divorce Mediation Costs
+FAQ– California Divorce Mediation Costs

 A fully guided DIY divorce that costs $1,500-$3,500 or mediation –both are way less than litigating – are the cheapest way to get divorced in California.
 If you have simple cases with mutual agreement, using this helps you avoid attorney fees while ensuring legal compliance.